 The three buildings have been designed as a distinct family; from Thames Barrier Park, they respond to the surrounding built environment by culminating in the white landmark building at the west of the site, creating a full stop at a key entrance to the park.
 From North Woolwich Road, the focus is on strong masonry elements cutting into the landscape with the ‘perimeter façades’ defining the public realm around the development, including the new park access.
 Lastly, the ‘pavilions’ form a coherent ensemble with the existing buildings surrounding the park, completing the park’s edge in a legible manner.

-As well as private rented accommodation, Pontoon Dock provides a range of affordable housing tenures that respond to local housing needs, such as Newham’s requirement for family housing is addressed by providing 23% three bed apartments across the scheme.
+As well as private rented accommodation, Millet Place provides a range of affordable housing tenures that respond to local housing needs, such as Newham’s requirement for family housing is addressed by providing 23% three bed apartments across the scheme.
 The discount market rent and shared ownership homes are accommodated in the ‘landmark’ building, located in a prominent position with excellent long-distance views towards the river, over Thames Barrier Park.

 BIM as a design tool

 Pontoon Dock is our first project to be delivered using BIM Level 2 from the outset, resulting in an efficient transfer of information and cross-party collaboration, and therefore ensuring an on-time project to date.
-Our team has maintained a coordinated architectural and structural model with as-built information as construction progresses on site.
+Our team maintained a coordinated architectural and structural model with as-built information as construction progressed on site.
 We believe BIM has huge potential in the design, delivery and operation of buildings, especially in the Build to Rent sector, and we are continually seeking new ways to integrate it into our projects.

 Take a look at how we’ve used BIM on Pontoon Dock here.